 • Approximately 40 percent of those with binge eating disorder are male.

-• Of three out of ten individuals who show signs of binge eating, weight loss is of interest.
+• Three out of ten individuals who show signs of binge eating, weight loss is often sought out.

 Causes of Binge Eating